 - You don’t have to be actually “driving” in order to be charged with DWI.
 It is a very common misconception.
 Virginia statute makes it illegal to “drive or operate” motor vehicle while intoxicated.
 “Operate” under Virginia law means being in “actual physical control” of the vehicle.
 This means you can be charged with DWI even if you are just sitting/sleeping in your vehicle with the key in the ignition.

-To view one of our skilled attorneys in Criminal Law, click here.
+To view one of our skilled attorneys, click here.